* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 B. “Anthropogenic” (human-caused) Pollution

 Virtually every human activity produces pollutants.
 Thus, where this activity is concentrated — cities, industrial regions — produce largest amounts of pollutants.
-Cars produce 50-60% of human-caused air pollution, especially carbon monoxide (CO) and nitrogen oxides (NO, NO2), caused by incomplete combustion of fuels.
+Cars and trucks produce 50-60% of human-caused air pollution, especially carbon monoxide (CO) and nitrogen oxides (NO, NO2), caused by incomplete combustion of fuels.

-- Carbon Monoxide (CO) is a by-product of combustion or decaying organic material.
+- Carbon Monoxide (CO) is a by-product of incomplete fuel combustion or decaying organic material.
 CO is produced naturally by rotting organic matter and forest fires (90% of global CO production).
-Humans release CO when fossil fuels (oil, gas, coal, etc.) are burned, directly from transportation systems (combustion of fossil fuels to power vehicles and engines – cars and trucks; large trucks and buses; recreational vehicles; lawn and gardening equipment; farming and construction; rail and marine), or to produce electricity or to heat buildings (natural gas, oil, or electricity from coal/gas generating stations), and by burning wood or other organic matter.
+Humans release CO when fossil fuels (oil, gas, coal, etc.) are burned, directly from transportation systems (combustion of fossil fuels to power vehicles and engines – cars and trucks; large trucks and buses; recreational vehicles; lawn and gardening equipment; farming and construction; rail and marine), to produce electricity (coal, natural gas generating stations), to heat buildings (natural gas, oil, or electricity from coal/gas generating stations), and by burning wood or other organic matter.

 CO is odourless, colourless, tasteless … and lethal!
 CO reduces oxygen in the blood.
 Persons with heart disease are especially sensitive to CO poisoning.
 Infants, elderly persons, and individuals with respiratory diseases are also particularly sensitive.
 CO may affect healthy individuals resulting in headaches, dizziness, impairing exercise capacity, visual perception, manual dexterity, learning functions, and ability to perform complex tasks.
 In extreme amounts it can result in death.

 - Carbon dioxide (CO2) is produced when vegetation (wood, etc) is burned.
 This happens in two major ways: